ibm-cloud-docs/watsonxdata/querying-data-ai.md

 ## Connection models
 {: #querying-data-ai-cm}

-{{ site.data.keyword.wxdata }}supports two MCP server connection models.
+{{site.data.keyword.lakehouse_short}} supports two MCP server connection models.
 You can choose the type of MCP server that best fits your needs.
 Both types provide the same tools and capabilities.

 ### Remote MCP server
 {: #querying-data-ai-rmcp}